CCA-Public/digital-archives-manual/guides/stabilization.md

 <a name="idandremoval"></a>
 ### Identifying and separating physical media in Collection

+**Note: For digital media that will be disk imaged and accessioned immediately, a more steamlined procedure may be followed.
+Nonetheless, removal sheets should always be used to track where digital media were originally located.**

 Steps:

 1. Print (on blue acid-free paper) and complete out two copies of the [CCA Digital Media Removal Sheet](https://github.com/timothyryanwalsh/cca-digitalprocessingmanual/blob/master/forms/Digital.Media.Removal.Sheet.pdf).